knot ●●○○○

 Knots of delegates stood around outside the conference centre.6.
 FEELING a tight uncomfortable feeling caused by a strong emotion such as fear or anger

-a knot of anxiety in her stomach
+knot of a knot of anxiety in her stomach

 Her stomach was in knots.7.
 HARD MASS a tight painful place in a muscle